stadium-software/howto-lists/readme.md

 ## Setting List Types

-It is therefor advisable to set the `ListItemType` property to a known type when working with `Lists` of objects.
+It is therefore advisable to set the `ListItemType` property to a known type when working with `Lists` of objects.
 It then becomes necessary to first create a type in the `Types` section in the `ApplicationExplorer` and subsequently select that type in the `ListItemType` property.

 ![](images/KnownTypeSelection.png)